benday-inc/demo-ildasm-top-level-statements/README.md

-# How do C# Top-Level Statements Work?: Code Samples
+# How Do C# Top-Level Statements Work?: Code Samples

 This is the sample repository for my article on C# top-level statements.